 Snapshots of community spirit

-But this effort in beautifying Marshalltown doesn’t just happen.
+Of course, those efforts in beautifying Marshalltown doesn’t just happen.
 It takes hours and hours of volunteer work as well as cash donations to keep downtown blooming.

 The same can be said for numerous events and community efforts that enhance Marshalltown and every other town in the area.

+Take for instance the hundreds of donations of food items during the Marshalltown Police Department’s “Arresting Hunger” event or the school district employees who voluntarily washed several American flags prior to the Memorial Day ceremony at Riverside Cemetery.
 It’s that type of community spirit and dedication which enhances our quality of life here in central Iowa.
 It is, in part, what makes living here worthwhile.

 But many of us take it for granted – somehow forgetting that these things do not happen by chance.